 20. The Mercenary – (1968) by Sergio Corbucci

-The story starts with Kowalski supporting his don’t-mess-with-me image by catching a dice cheat, making the cheat gambler eat the dice and saying, “When you get them back, I suggest you don’t use them again.”
-Wow..What a typically wicked start of a classic among Spaghetti genre.
+The film starts with Kowalski sporting his don’t-mess-with-me image.
+He catches a dice cheater, makes him eat the dice and says, “When you get them back, I suggest you don’t use them again.”
+Sounds good?

 19. Face To Face – (1967) by Sergio Sollima